 I’ve recently done some work with the University of Edinburgh on spectral wave modelling of the effects of wave energy convertors.

-For 2017/18 I’ll be spending a year on placement with Marine Scotland Science, working on new and existing hydrodynamic models primarily for applications in aquaculture.
+In 2017/18 I’m spending a year on placement with Marine Scotland Science, developing new hydrodynamic models primarily for applications in aquaculture.
 Opinions expressed on this site and elsewhere remain my own.

 While living in Orkney I was a director of the Orkney Renewable Energy Forum, which works to promote the use of renewable energy in Orkney.
 I support the Software Carpentry organisation, which teaches basic software development skills to academics to improve the reproducibility of computational research, and am currently on that organisation’s Policy committee.
 I am on the organising committee of the annual Orkney Storytelling Festival.